Airborne Particle Communication Through Time-varying Diffusion-Advection Channels: Statistical Analysis and Channel Dispersion Characterization

-Using the Gaussian WSS covariance for the wind with a mean of \(0.5 \, m/s\) and a standard deviation of \(0.2 \, m/s\) shown in \autoref{Wind_channel_autocov_pairs}-\subref{fig:Fig1_e}, the logarithm of \(|R_{h}(\tau_{1},\tau_{2};\, t_{1},t_{2})|\) is plotted against \(\tau_2 \) for different values of \(\tau_1\) and time separation.
+Using the Gaussian WSS covariance for the wind with a mean of \(0.5 \, m/s\) and a standard deviation of \(0.2 \, m/s\) shown in \autoref{Wind_channel_autocov_pairs}-\subref{fig:WindCov2D_dB_WSSgauss_Tv10.0_mu0.50_sig0.20}, the logarithm of \(|R_{h}(\tau_{1},\tau_{2};\, t_{1},t_{2})|\) is plotted against \(\tau_2 \) for different values of \(\tau_1\) and time separation.
 The resulting plot is given in \autoref{R_h_vs_tau2_different_time_seperations}.
-It can be observed that as the time separation increases, the autocorrelation between different delays drops drastically.
-Moreover, from \autoref{R_h_vs_tau2_different_time_seperations}-\subref{fig:Fig2_a} it can be observed that for a time separation small enough, the autocorrelation again decreases for a delay separation around \(5\) seconds.
+It is observed that as the time separation increases, the autocorrelation between different delays drops drastically.
+Moreover, from \autoref{R_h_vs_tau2_different_time_seperations}-\subref{fig:Rh_slice_vs_tau2_WSSGauss_Tv10.0_mu0.50_sig0.20_Rx_[0.71_0.71_1.00]_t1_120.00_t2_120.00_taus_4_10_30_55_81_99} it is observed that for a time separation small enough, the autocorrelation again decreases for a delay separation around \(5\) seconds.